Relativistic slowing down shocks as sources of GRB lag: The mechanism of Cracow acceleration

 \section{The mechanism of Cracow acceleration}

-In this paragraph we follow simulations of \cite{Bednarz00} and \cite{Bednarz04}.
+In this paragraph we follow simulations of \citet{Bednarz00} and \citet{Bednarz04}.
 We will sometimes denote '(the plasma) upstream of the shock' as UP and '(the plasma) downstream of the shock' as DOWN.
 We have simulated relativistic shocks with Lorentz factors $\gamma\gg 1$ and the perpendicular homogeneous magnetic field.
-Downstream of the shock the pure homogeneous magnetic field is present, and upstream of the shock there are additional magnetic field fluctuations.
-The magnetic field fluctuations pattern UP is characterised by a value of the parameter $Q$ that fulfils the formula \citep{Bednarz04}
+Downstream of the shock the pure homogeneous magnetic field is present, and upstream of the shock there are additional disturbances of the particle movement caused by collective processes.
+The disturbances pattern UP is characterised by a value of the parameter $Q$ that fulfils the formula from \citet{Bednarz04}

 where $p$ is the particle momentum and $\kappa_\perp$, $\kappa_\parallel$ are perpendicular and parallel diffusion coefficients, respectively.